yuval-k/oci-registry-p2p/README.md

 Note: The registry middleware configuration only accepts the `ipfsapiaddress` parameter
 # Technical notes
 This registry adds to components that interact with IPFS.
-They are independent and you can use either of them or both of them.
+They are independent and you can use either of them or both of them:
+- Storage driver approach
+- Registry middleware approach
 ## Storage Driver
 This component allows you to use IPFS as a storage driver, abstracting IPFS form your users.
 To use this mode, you need to pre-configure IPNS addresses that will be used as the "root" folder